Quick answer

 FAQ

-No. Antacids neutralise stomach acid.
-Alginates form a protective layer on top of stomach contents.
-Some products contain both, so the active ingredients list is the part to check.
+Antacids neutralise stomach acid.
+Alginates form a floating protective barrier on top of stomach contents that may help reduce reflux into the food pipe.
+Some products contain both.

-When should heartburn be checked rather than self-managed?
+When should heartburn or reflux symptoms be checked?

 Get advice if symptoms are frequent, persistent, worsening, not helped by pharmacy medicines, or linked with swallowing difficulty, food sticking, frequent vomiting, unexplained weight loss, bleeding symptoms, or chest pain.